Unidata/netcdf-c/docs/nczarr.md

 An example might be ````["time", "lon", "lat"]````.
 It is essentially equivalent to the ````_nczarr_array "dimrefs" list````, except that the latter uses fully qualified names so the referenced dimensions can be anywhere in the dataset.

-As of _netcdf-c_ version 4.8.2, The Xarray ''_ARRAY_DIMENSIONS'' attribute is supported for both NCZarr and pure Zarr.
+The Xarray ''_ARRAY_DIMENSIONS'' attribute is supported for both NCZarr and pure Zarr.
 If possible, this attribute will be read/written by default, but can be suppressed if the mode value "noxarray" is specified.
 If detected, then these dimension names are used to define shared dimensions.
 The following conditions will cause ''_ARRAY_DIMENSIONS'' to not be written.
 * The variable is not in the root group,
 * Any dimension referenced by the variable is not in the root group.

+Note that this attribute is not needed for Zarr Version 3, and is ignored.

 # Examples {#nczarr_examples}